 The Climate, Energy and Tenure Division assists member countries in their responses towards the challenge of climate change, including the mitigation of climate change, as well as the development of adaptive capacities of agriculture, fisheries and forestry to the effects of climate change.
-The Division serves as the focal point for a multidisciplinary and global approach to bioenergy; and provides support and services in the use of spatial data, remote sensing and GIS techniques.
-The Division acts as secretariat for the FAO Interdepartmental Working Groups on Climate Change and on Bioenergy.
+It provides a coordination role on climate change and related climate smart agriculture issues.
+The Division also serves as the focal point for a multidisciplinary and global approach to bioenergy as well as undertaking work and providing support and guidance on tenure issues such as technical support and guidance on land tenure and land administration within the framework of the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the context of National Food Security.

 Achieving sufficient food production for a growing population becomes an even greater challenge when faced with possible impacts of climate change.
 For millions of people living in fragile ecosystems, climate change can greatly increase the risk of crop failure and loss of livestock.
 Climate change will most likely have the strongest impact on the most vulnerable and food-insecure countries, those least resilient to heightened irregularity of weather phenomenon and increased extreme events.
 The Division works in a variety of areas to help member countries adapt to the consequences of climate change, including disaster risk management.
 This assistance is made available through a variety of approaches, including technical support and capacity building, policy tools, institutional strengthening, guidelines and good practices and provision of basic data and information.
 It also develops projects to work with farmers most at risk and to help them to adapt to these changing conditions.